microsoft/coyote/docs/_learn/programming-models/machines/async-await-machines.md

 rule of thumb is that a Coyote API should not be invoked while holding a lock_.
 Short synchronization blocks that guard access to a flag or a simple container should be likely be fine, except that `coyote` loses completeness (practically, there is a loss in coverage).
-To regain more coverage, _consider lifting the synchronization blocks to be hosted in their own `Machine`_.
+To regain more coverage, _consider lifting the synchronization blocks to be hosted in their own `StateMachine`_.
 For our running example, we can write a machine `StorageMachine` to mock calls to `Read` and `Write` and do something like the following instead of locking: